Moving to London can be so overwhelming. It’s a huge place and there are so many different neighbourhoods.

 If you do a quick Google search there are thousands of results.
 Whilst I’m not suggesting you discount them completely, there are certain things you would need to consider before moving somewhere.
 Just because an area was featured as one of the best places to live in London by the Times, it doesn’t mean it’ll be the best place for you.
 You might value a short commute and a picturesque south west London pad might take hours to commute to the office from.
 Similarly, you might value living somewhere relaxed and leafy, and find inner-city east London a bit too overwhelming.

-Here are my 5 tips on finding the perfect room in London.
+Here are my 5 tips on finding the perfect flat or houseshare in London

 1. Are you looking to rent a room or a whole flat?